Fragments of Ἐπιφανής "On Justice"

 It is better to serve others than to compel others to serve you.

-If a persecutor tries to kill a sage, they are not free of them — they only reveal their own ignorance.
+If a tyrant tries to kill a sage, they are not free of them — they only reveal their own ignorance.

 What you feel inside you, say in your heart: “This is what makes me divine.”